abin-karukappallil/useless-project/README.md

 # Fumbl-ify: Turning Seriousness into Silliness!

-Fumbl-ify is a Chrome extension that takes any topic and humorously rephrases it into an exaggerated, silly version.
-It’s designed to bring a bit of levity and laughter to otherwise mundane or serious topics.
+Fumbl-iFy is a Chrome extension designed to inject a playful twist into any topic by generating absurd or nonsensical responses.
+This extension is usable on any website with text input fields and allows users to activate the feature with a simple command: `ify("your text")`.
+The input text is then sent to an AI model hosted on Hugging Face, which generates a useless response that appears in the input field where the command was invoked.

 ---